marjerie/marjerie.github.io/_projects/BT.md

 **Evaluation parameter**

 The **Execution Time** is the evaluation parameter considered.
 It is measured in ms. This is the time taken to run the algorithms assuming that the data is already present in the GPU.
-That is, the transfer time for data from CPU to GPU and vice versa are ignore
+That is, the transfer time for data from CPU to GPU and vice versa are ignored.

 **Results and Discussion**